bacharakis/Gamedev-Phaser-Content-Kit/README.md

-# Gamedev Phaser Content Kit
+# Build your first HTML5 Game

-Welcome to the Gamedev Phaser Content Kit, also known as Mobile Games Starter Kit or HTML5 Game Development with Phaser.
+Welcome to the Mobile Games Starter Kit.
 This Content Kit contains resources on how to **start building games with Phaser**.
 You can use it to learn the topic yourself or teach it to others either by giving a conference talk or running a hands-on workshop.

+Now that you forked this repository you can start learning how to build your own HTML5 Game and customize it based on your preference.

+<b>Clone this repository</b> into your computer and start learning by opening the "index.html" file from your browser.

-Visit the project's page at [end3r.github.io/Gamedev-Phaser-Content-Kit/](http://end3r.github.io/Gamedev-Phaser-Content-Kit/) for the detailed info and the list of avilable resources.
+You can also Visit the project's page at [end3r.github.io/Gamedev-Phaser-Content-Kit/](http://end3r.github.io/Gamedev-Phaser-Content-Kit/) for the detailed info and the list of available resources.